Introduction

 Router lacks VLAN support | Used switch-only VLAN for segmentation |

-Pi-hole installation | Pi-hole prompted an error when installing, and it needed a fresh OS install on a new SD card |
+Pi-hole installation issues | Pi-hole prompted an error when installing, and it needed a fresh OS install on a new SD card |

-LCD script wouldn’t persist | Used screen to run the script in the background |
+LCD script not persisting | Used screen to keep the display script running in the background |

 Future Improvements